3rd Dragoon Guards

 Service during the War

-In the summer of 1758, the regiment was among the first British contingent (6,000 men) sent to reinforce the Allied army of Ferdinand of Brunswick in Germany.
-The contingent embarked at Gravesend on July 19, disembarked at Emden on August 3 1758 and arrived at Coesfeld on August 17, after marching through a very heavy rain.
+Meanwhile, in July 1758, the heavy cavalry squadrons of the regiment were among the first British contingent (6,000 men) sent to reinforce the Allied army of Ferdinand of Brunswick in Germany.
+The contingent embarked at Gravesend on July 27, disembarked at Emden on August 3 and arrived at Coesfeld on August 17, after marching through a very heavy rain.
+The regiment passed the winter in quarters in the Bishopric of Osnabrück.

-In June 1759, the regiment was part of the main Allied army under the command of the duke Ferdinand of Brunswick.
+In June 1759, the regiment was part of the main Allied army under the command of the duke Ferdinand of Brunswick, forming a brigade with the 2nd (Royal North British) Dragoons and 10th Dragoons .
 On August 1, it was present at the battle of Minden where it was deployed in the right hand column under lord George Sackville.
 This cavalry corps did not take part to the battle despite several orders requesting its intervention.
 Lord Sackville was later court-martialed and lost his command.
+In November the regiment was posted on the banks of the river Lahn, and it subsequently occupied cantonments near Osnabrück.

-On July 10 1760, the regiment was with the Hereditary Prince at the combat of Corbach.
-After the defeat, the rear-guard was so hard pressed that the prince only extricated it by putting himself at the head of two squadrons of the 3rd and 1st Dragoon Guards, and leading them to a desperate charge.
+In the early part of May 1760, the regiment left its cantonments.
+On May 12, it arrived at Paderborn.
+On May 20, it encamped on the heights near Fritzlar where it formed a brigade with the 1st Dragoon Guards and 2nd Dragoon Guards under the command of Brigadier-General Webb.
+On July 9, the regiment, along with the 1st Dragoon Guards, was sent forward to Sachsenhausen to reinforce a separate body of troops commanded by the Hereditary Prince of Brunswick.
+On July 10, the regiment fought in the Combat of Corbach.
+After the defeat, the rearguard was so hard pressed that the Hereditary Prince only extricated it by putting himself at the head of two squadrons of the 3rd and 1st Dragoon Guards, and leading them to a desperate charge.
 Fortunately the squadrons responded superbly.
 The Allied rearguard was saved.
-A few weeks later, on July 31, the regiment fought at the battle of Warburg where it was deployed in the first line of Granby's cavalry.
+In this action, the regiment lost 35 men killed; and 1 man wounded.
+By July 27, it was encamped at Kalle in Hesse-Kassel.
+A few weeks later, on July 31, the regiment fought in the Battle of Warburg where it was deployed in the first line of Granby's cavalry.
 Granby charged and broke the French cavalry right wing then wheeled and hit the French infantry in the flank, winning the day for the Allies.
+In this battle, the regiment lost 1 man killed; and 8 men wounded.
+On August 3, the regiment joined the main army encamped near Warburg and passed several months in position on the banks of the Diemel, remaining in camp until December, when a deep snow having fallen, it proceeded into cantonments in the Bishopric of Paderborn, where the men and horses suffered much from the scarcity of provision and forage.

 |Headgear||black tricorne laced gold with a black cockade|